eberkain/Kerbpit/README.txt

     2 keyswitch-+/- node time control
     1 3-way toggle-for rate of time change
-    11 keyswitch-sas controls for each mode and on/off Overhead Panel
+    11 keyswitch-sas controls for each mode and on/off 12 mini buttons-mfd interface extentions
+  Overhead Panel
-    various controls for all onboard systems
-    bind actions to groups in-game using AGX send commands to MFD0 to active group based on button pressed MFD Controls
+    various controls for all onboard systems, see controls.txt send commands to MFD0 to activate in-game action based on button pressed
-    Each MFD has a strip of 6 buttons that can be used to directly interact with programs This is done by tying the buttons to action groups kOS has the ability to monitor action groups and react to button presses 24 AGX groups are reserved for this feature